csglab/GEDI/README.md

 ```

-For a full tutorial, please see:
+For a full tutorial, please see the run_gedi.html example.